 - you can apply for PLAR (Prior Learning Assessment and Recognition) if you can demonstrate that you have acquired equivalent learning through life and/or work experience

 For more information about exemptions and PLAR, visit our Credit Transfer Centre.

-> Course listings are available for the Summer 2019 semester and are available at the Barrie Campus only (see PDFs below).
+Course listings are available for the Fall 2019 semester and are available at the Barrie Campus only (see PDFs below).
 Please contact other campuses directly for their current offerings.

-> Some General Education courses are offered in the evening through Part-time Studies.
+Some General Education courses are offered in the evening through Part-time Studies.
 These courses can be credited toward the General Education requirements for most Georgian College postsecondary certificate and diploma programs.